You know that old saying about the cobbler’s children and their shoes? Today’s post is about the cobbler’s mom and her vinyl replacement windows.

 Since we knew the windows leaked, I was also worried about what we would find when we took them out.
 I felt like we were about to open a big old can of worms.

 After a little more research and reading installer reviews, I called the local Window World office.
 I really liked that, for one price, everything would be taken care of.
-New custom made windows, new interior and exterior trim, any existing damage repaired, disposal, and cleanup would all be handled.
+New custom-made vinyl replacement windows, new interior and exterior trim, any existing damage repaired, disposal, and cleanup would all be handled.

 In one afternoon, Window World removed the old windows, installed the new units, installed new trim inside and out, disposed of the old materials, cleaned the area, and even re-hung the curtain rods.
 That was one of the easiest projects I’ve ever done!

-We chose Window World’s 4000 Series Double Hung All-Weld.
+We chose Window World’s 4000 Series Double Hung All-Weld Vinyl Replacement Windows.
 We really didn’t need anything fancy for these two windows.
 Anything with dual glazing was going to be a hundred times better than the old windows.